Indigo-gg/llmscivis/README.md

 ### Core Innovations

-LLM4VIS is a research system designed to provide reliable generation of procedural visualization pipelines amidst the challenges of functionality and reliability.
+SivPolit is a research system designed to provide reliable generation of procedural visualization pipelines amidst the challenges of functionality and reliability.
 Key innovations include:

 1. **Structure-Aware RAG Workflow**
    * Explicitly models pipeline structure, module compatibility, and execution order.